Storm chaser captures stunning ‘quadruple’ microburst at sunset

 Olbinski has crisscrossed much of the Plains and Southwest, hunting monsoons and tornadoes.
 He’s no stranger to microbursts, but Tuesday’s show left an impression.

-“I’ve been chasing for a long time,” said Olbinski.
-“I’ve seen a hail microburst before …

-but to get this kind of quadruple column thing in front of us, with the sunset colors …
+“I’ve been chasing for a long time,” Olbinski said.
+“I’ve seen a hail microburst before … but to get this kind of quadruple column thing in front of us, with the sunset colors … wow.”

 Now, he’s hoping for one final day of action this week before the Plains simmer down.
 What Wednesday afternoon holds remains to be seen.